 It is difficult to prove dental negligence because of the need to actually demonstrate your dentist’s actions or lack of actions, or those of the dental practice, directly caused your personal injury.
 This is why you need our specialist legal experience and expertise to support you during the process, and why we will work hard to quickly establish the cause of your dental injury.

-For free and impartial legal advice on whether you should pursue your dental claim, contact Bartletts Solicitors today on Freefone 0800 988 3674, email firstname.lastname@example.org or click the blue button below to make an online enquiry.
+For free and impartial legal advice on whether you should pursue your dental claim, contact Bartletts Solicitors today on Freephone 0800 988 3674, email firstname.lastname@example.org or click the blue button below to make an online enquiry.

 © Bartletts Solicitors Limited 2018 -